 The digitisation of the courts is here to stay.
 The target is to have all the courts digitised.
-The Government, through Treasury, has expended a great deal of money to have the IECMS put in place in the courts.
+The Government, through Treasury, has expended a significant amount of money to have the IECMS put in place in the courts.
 It is imperative that all stakeholders co-operate and constructively contribute to the success of the implementation of the system.
-The Judiciary will now move to Phase Two of the implementation of the IECMS, with the Labour Court and the Administrative Court going digital on 01 February 2023.
+It is now intended to move to Phase Two of the implementation of the IECMS, with the Labour Court and the Administrative Court going digital on 01 February 2023.

 The successful implementation of the digitisation of the courts in Zimbabwe has been a success story in the region.
 Counterparts from the region have been coming to get information on how the implementation of the IECMS was carried out.
-The motto adopted on the digitisation of the courts in Zimbabwe is "backwards never and forward ever".